 Here’s my Blueberry Cobbler recipe.
 I think you’ll love it no matter where you cook it!

 - ¾ cup buttermilk

 - Preheat oven to 350º F.

-- As blueberries are cooking, mix together flour and sugar.
+- As blueberries are cooking, mix together flour and 1 tablespoon sugar.
 Cut in butter with a fork, pastry blender or with fingers just until crumbly.
 Stir in buttermilk just until combined.
 Dough will be very wet and sticky.

 - Stir blueberries and then drop dough by large ¼ cup scoops into the skillet.

 - Place skillet in oven and bake until breading has cooked through and browned on top, about 15 minutes.
 Blueberry syrup should have also thickened.